izharul-haq/mailbox-back/README.md

 # mailbox-back

-Backend-side of mailbox, web application to encrypt message using public key infrastucture.
+Backend-side of mailbox, web application to encrypt message/decrypt using public key infrastucture.
 For the frontend-side, click [here](https://github.com/izharul-haq/mailbox-front).

 ## Requirements